Lumpy Skin Disease

 Prevention

-Apart from the killing of infected and susceptible animals in the herd ("total stamping out") and movement restrictions on susceptible animals and animal products, blanket vaccination (coverage at 95 %) with a homologous, attenuated strain of LSDV (Neethling) is considered to be the most effective measure to control the disease.
-The vaccine is not licensed in Europe; its use requires approval by the competent authorities.
+In addition to the culling of infected and susceptible animals in the herd ("total stamping out") and movement restrictions on susceptible animals and animal products, widespread vaccination is considered the most effective measure to combat the disease.
+The vaccine is not authorised in Europe; its use requires authorisation from the competent authorities.

 Situation in Austria